-【Grading】 Attendance, term-end exam.
+[Grading] Attendance, homeworks, midterm exam, and term-end exam.

-[Course Goals] To get students acquainted with an understanding of Fourier series analysis and its basic concepts.
+【Course Goals】 To get students acquainted with an understanding of Fourier series analysis and its basic concepts.
 Further, to get students familiar with the various types of partial differential equations and their applications.

 Theme Class number of times Description T-4 1 What is Fourier Analysis?
 How to apply it?
 Clarify the necessary background Introduction knowledge.
 A periodic function which is expanded into an infinite series of trigonometric Fourier series 4 functions is called a Fourier series.
 Convergence behaviour and series properties are discussed with specific example calculations.
 4 Fourier analysis of non-periodic function leads to the Fourier transform.
 The Eif lecture discusses how to represent the non-periodic functions and shows the Fourier transform various properties of the Fourier transform using examples.
 The relationship to the Laplace transform is further discussed.
 Application to Partial Second order partial differential equations (Laplace equation, wave equation, Differential 5 thermal equation, etc.) are discussed.
 The applications of Fourier series and Equations Fourier transform to initial-boundary problems are discussed.
-Learning 1 Lagraina askiayamant taat achievement test 1 Learning achievement test.
+Achievement 1 A qestion-and-answer meeting is carried out.
+The answer of the term-end exam confirmation 1 is posted on KULASIS after the exam.